bytecodealliance/WASI-Virt/README.md

 By default the virtualization will deny all subsystems, and will panic on any attempt to use any subsystem.

-In all of the examples, the `component.wasm` is the component being virtualized.
-This argument is optional.
-If omitted, then the virtualized adapter is output into `virt.wasm`, which can be composed into any component with:
+In all of the examples, the `component.wasm` is the component being virtualized and `virt.wasm` the output component with its virtualization.
+The `component.wasm` argument is optional.
+If omitted, then the virtualized adapter is output into `virt.wasm`, which can be composed into any arbitrary component with:

 ```sh
 wasm-tools compose component.wasm -d virt.wasm -o component.virt.wasm